Abdullah Habibi

 Lieutenant General Abdullah Khan Habibi is a four star general of the Afghan National Army.
 He was the Minister of Defense of Afghanistan from 20 June 2016 to 24 April 2017.
-He currently serves as Afghan Ambassador to Jordan since 24 April 2017.
+He also served as Afghan Ambassador to Jordan from 2017 to 2019.

 Early life and education

 Abdullah Habibi, a Pashtun and the son of Ghulam Habibullah, was born in Sawki district of Kunar province in 1952.
 After completion of primary education in 1963, he enrolled in grade 6 of the Military school and graduated in 1969.

 In 1969, he was admitted to the Artillery Faculty of Military University and received a bachelor's degree and second lieutenant commission in 1972.

 In 1976, Habibi lived abroad for four years to pursue higher education.
 He returned to Afghanistan after successfully completing and receiving a master's degree in military sciences.

 Military career

 In a 1990 presidential decree, Habibi was promoted to the rank of major general, and in a 2015 presidential decree he was promoted to lieutenant general.
 Subsequently, he was promoted to four-star general.
 In 2003, as per evaluation of concerned commission, he achieved academic rank (professor).